pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/02_collabora_online.md

 docker pull collabora/code
 docker run -t -d -p 9980:9980 -e "extra_params=-o:tls.enable=false" -e "domain=<your-dot-escaped-domain>" collabora/code
 ```
-_for testing puposes tls is disabled, but we advise you to always have it on_
+_for testing purposes tls is disabled, but we advise you to always have it on_

 | env variable | example value     |
 | ------------ | ----------------- |